-Blacktail Deer Creek Trail is a 3.7 mile lightly trafficked point-to-point trail located near Yellowstone National Park, WY that features a lake and is rated as moderate.
+Blacktail Deer Creek Trail is a 3.7 mile lightly trafficked point-to-point trail located near Yellowstone National Park, Wyoming that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until September.

 Located in the north-central sector of Yellowstone National Park.